RoboSense-LiDAR/rslidar_sdk/README.md

 ## 1 Introduction

-**rslidar_sdk** is the lidar driver software development kit under Ubuntu operating system, which contains the lidar driver core, ROS support, ROS2 support and Protobuf-UDP communication functions.
-For user who want to get point cloud through ROS or ROS2,  this software development kit can be used directly.
-For user who want to do advanced development or integrate the lidar driver into their own projects, please refer to the lidar driver core [rs_driver](https://github.com/RoboSense-LiDAR/rs_driver).
+**rslidar_sdk** is the lidar driver software development kit running on Ubuntu operating system, which contains the lidar driver core, ROS support, ROS2 support and Protobuf-UDP communication functions.
+For users who want to get point cloud through ROS or ROS2,  this software development kit can be used directly.
+For those who want to do advanced development or integrate the lidar driver into their own projects, please refer to the lidar driver core [rs_driver](https://github.com/RoboSense-LiDAR/rs_driver).

 ### **1.1 LiDAR Support**